Coconut Milk: 6 Health Benefits & 6 Tips for Using

 - Coconut snacks (e.g. coconut strips)

 Fresh coconut water is sold in markets in tropical countries.
-For this purpose, a small part of the coconut is whipped.
-With a straw, you can drink fresh coconut water.
-Your fresh and tropical drink contains few calories.
-Therefore, it is a good alternative to sugared thirst quenchers.
+For this purpose, a small part of the coconut is broken open.
+By inserting a straw, one can then drink fresh coconut water.
+This fresh, tropical drink contains few calories, making it a good alternative to sugared thirst quenchers.

 Like coconut milk, coconut water also has important minerals to maintain bone structure (for example: calcium and magnesium).